Beyond 101: 6 Ways to level up attorney lead generation

 CallRail keeps attorney lead generation humming

 CallRail gives law firms visibility into which marketing tactics actually work and which don’t, so they can invest in the sources and keywords that drive the most qualified leads.
-Keyword-level tracking can help a law firm make informed decisions about keyword strategy to better compete with other firms, reduce costs, and connect with leads in more meaningful ways.
+Visitor-level tracking__ can help a law firm make informed decisions about keyword strategy to better compete with other firms, reduce costs, and connect with leads in more meaningful ways.